Willard Langton

-Willard Samuel Langton (February 26, 1872 – February 22, 1915) was a college mathematics professor and an American football coach.
+Willard Samuel Langton (February 26, 1872 – February 22, 1915) was an American mathematics professor and college football coach.
 He served as the head football coach at Utah State University–then known as Utah Agricultural College–in Logan, Utah from 1899 to 1900, compiling a record of 1–2.
 He was working at Columbia University in New York City at the time of his death in 1915.